chroniconl/cms/README.md

 [![MIT License](https://img.shields.io/badge/license-MIT-yellow.svg)](./LICENSE)

-This is the open-source website for [Chroniconl](https://chroniconl.com).

-A (soon-to-be-complete) content management system for content heavy websites.
-Deploy to Vercel, and use the built in CMS to manage your content.
+This is the public source code for a content management system for content heavy websites.
+Deploy to Vercel, and use the built in CMS to manage your content. **NOTE: This project used premium features in the services we use.
+Please be aware of the costs before using this project.**

-This project is an active work in progress, I'd love to hear your suggestions and feedback. :coffee:

 ## Table of Contents